brefphp/bref/docs/frameworks/symfony.md

             path: "php://stderr"
 ```

-Be aware that Symfony also log deprecations:
+Be aware that Symfony also logs deprecations:

 ```yaml
 monolog: